panda-re/panda/docs/manual.md

     void panda_disable_llvm(void);

-These functions enable and disable the use of the LLVM JIT in replacement of the TCG (Qemu intermediate language and compiler) backend.
+These functions enable and disable the use of the LLVM JIT in replacement of the TCG (QEMU intermediate language and compiler) backend.
 Here, an additional translation step is added from the TCG IR to the LLVM IR, and that is executed on the LLVM JIT.
 Currently, this only works when QEMU is starting up, but we are hoping to support dynamic configuration of code generation soon.